mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 [Configuration guide](../Getting-Started/Configuration-Guide.md).
 Setting
 `query_retries` to 2 is a reasonable first try.

-### Slave detection shows external masters
+### Replica detection shows external primaries

-If a slave is shown in _maxctrl_ as "Slave of External Server" instead of "Slave", the reason is likely that the "Master_Host"-setting of the replication connection does not match the MaxScale server definition.
-As of 2.3.2, the MariaDB Monitor by default assumes that the slave connections (as shown by `SHOW ALL SLAVES STATUS`) use the exact same "Master_Host" as used the MaxScale configuration file server definitions.
+If a replica is shown in _maxctrl_ as "Slave of External Server" instead of "Slave", the reason is likely that the "Master_Host"-setting of the replication connection does not match the MaxScale server definition.
+As of 2.3.2, the MariaDB Monitor by default assumes that the replica connections (as shown by `SHOW ALL SLAVES STATUS`) use the exact same "Master_Host" as used the MaxScale configuration file server definitions.
 This is controlled by the setting [assume_unique_hostnames](#assume_unique_hostnames).